IE

 Program-specific

-An earned two-year diploma of at least 60 credits in hospitality management, business or a related field of study; with a cumulative grade point average of C or higher (2.0), according to the current VCC grade scale*.
+• A two-year diploma of at least 60 credits in hospitality management, business, or a related field of study, with a minimum cumulative grade point average of ‘C’ (61%) (CGPA 2.0), as determined by the institution.

 General